Check out this short video about how to choose a college major.

 So, it wasn’t until the 19th century that Europeans and Americans began thinking of teaching university courses that were directly relevant to both agriculture (where most Americans were employed at the time) and to the advances of the Industrial Age (and the rise of engineering as a discipline).
 Cornell, for example, still has a solid agricultural program, as well as a veterinary school.
 A large part of Cornell’s mission was (and still is, to an extent) to improve the agricultural yield of our farmers.
 (This was true of all the so-called “land grant” universities).

-So it wasn’t until much later in our history that universities began teaching subjects that were directly related to the economic development of the country and to the professional development of individuals.
+So it wasn’t until much later that universities began teaching subjects directly related to the economic development of the country and to the professional development of individuals.
 Prior to this, education at Ivy League schools was limited to the economic and political elites.
 Then, the subjects taught were considered most relevant to being an “educated person.”
 Graduates of the Ivies might very well go on to take their place (by birthright, mostly) in the upper-class establishment of American society.

 Business: Today’s Educational Imperative?